dlehman83/text2cc/README.md

 * Multiple Answers
 * Essay

 Some will not work and others I've just not been able to test yet.

+Tested and not Working

+* File Upload
+* Text Regions

 Text2cc converts
 [Markdown](https://daringfireball.net/projects/markdown/)-based plain text
 files into quizzes in QTI format (version 1.2), which can be imported by [Schoology](https://www.schoology.com) and other educational software.
-It supports multiple-choice, true/false, multiple-answers, numerical, short-answer (fill-in-the-blank), essay, and file-upload questions.
+It supports multiple-choice, true/false, multiple-answers, numerical, short-answer (fill-in-the-blank) and essay questions.
 It includes basic support for LaTeX math within Markdown, and allows a limited subset of [siunitx](https://ctan.org/pkg/siunitx) notation for units and for numbers in scientific notation.